Avalites

-Avalites exported spices, some ivory and a little myrrh, but better, the Periplus claims, than that obtained elsewhere.
-Some of these exports transported on small crafts navigated by local people of the area and was shipped Arabian ports cities opposite of them on the red sea.
+Avalites exported spices, some ivory and a little myrrh, but the Periplus claims, better products could be obtained elsewhere.
+Some of these exports were transported on small crafts navigated by local people of the area and was shipped to Arabian port cities on the other side of the Red Sea.

 The Somali coast was an important part of the global incense trade, alongside Southeast Asia, South Asia, and southern Arabia on the Red Sea.
 Incense was widely used in the Mediterranean region and all of Europe, used for religious and everyday purposes.
 This made incense a noteworthy commodity in the Indian Ocean trade.